 We currently operate in a number of jurisdictions including the U.S., Japan, U.K., Greece, Italy, Australia and Canada, and our local operations are generally conducted in the functional currency of the home jurisdiction.
 The FIT and other subsidies granted are also denominated in local currencies.
 Thus, we deal on a regular basis in several currencies concurrently, which exposes us to significant currency exchange risks.
 Any increased costs or reduced revenue as a result of foreign exchange rate fluctuations could adversely affect our profit margins.
 The fluctuation of foreign exchange rates also affects the value of our monetary and other assets and liabilities denominated in local currencies.
-Generally, an appreciation of the U.S. dollar against the relevant local currencies could result in a foreign exchange loss for assets denominated in such local currencies could result in a foreign exchange gain for assets denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies.
+Generally, an appreciation of the U.S. dollar against the relevant local currencies could result in a foreign exchange loss for assets denominated in such local currencies and a foreign exchange gain for liabilities denominated in a foreign exchange in such local currencies and a foreign exchange loss for assets denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies and a foreign exchange loss for liabilities denominated in such local currencies.